Desert Center, California: Desert Center today

+The area around Desert Center has become a hotbed of solar energy generation with the Desert Sunlight Solar Farm nearby.

 Services

 The community is served by State Route 177 and Interstate 10.
 Most wireline phone numbers in Desert Center and Lake Tamarisk are served by Verizon Communications from the (760) 227-xxxx exchange.
 Additionally, Desert Center is served by Competitive Local Exchange Carriers (CLECs) via the (760) 205 and (760) 437 exchanges (per the Telecordia Local Exchange Routing Guide).
 As of 2000, a Caltrans maintenance station existed at 29476 Ragsdale Road.

 Local schoolchildren are part of the Desert Center Unified School District.
 Elementary and middle school students attend Eagle Mountain School in Eagle Mountain, California, while high school students are bussed daily to Blythe, California.

 Palo Verde Valley Transit Agency operates lifeline transportation services to Indio and Blythe for local residents.

 Lake Tamarisk

 Lake Tamarisk is a community about one and three quarter miles north of Interstate 10 off Kaiser Road at 33°44′20″N 115°23′20″W, and on the Desert Center 7.5-minute quadrangle.
 The community has a golf course with low greens fees.

 Both the Lake Tamarisk Library and Riverside County Fire Department Station 49 are located in Lake Tamarisk.